 -Mark Sale, Principal at Swain County High School

 College can seem intimidating, and there’s a lot to prepare for.
 But you’re more ready than you think.
-You’ve spent years inside a classroom, which have prepared you for the academic rigors of university instruction.
+You’ve spent years inside a classroom, which has prepared you for the academic rigors of university instruction.
 You’ve worked, played, and performed alongside your peers and classmates, which has primed you for the getting into the social swing of college.
-And you have had leadership opportunities— whether at school, work, home, in sports, or other extracurricular activities.
+And you have had leadership opportunities—whether at school, work, home, in sports, or other extracurricular activities.
 While your path to college is different from those of the people who sat next to you in math or played the saxophone behind you in band, your life experiences have prepared you for this next step.
 Now you’re ready to learn how to find the courage to take it.

 Meet Jaime Lopez, a student in Southern California, USA.
 Jaime grew up in a neighborhood where few students made it through high school.
 But despite a lack of role models, Jamie had a vision for his future that included getting a college degree.
 “I wanted something different for my life,” he said.
 Jaime saw college as the path to get him there.
 But Jamie had a long road ahead—he would be the first in his family to attend college, and without a sports scholarship or enlisting in the military, funding for his education was scarce.
-But despite these obstacles,Jaime refused to give up on his dream to one day become a college graduate.
+Despite these obstacles,Jaime refused to give up on his dream to one day become a college graduate.

 When Jamie turned 18, he left his hometown, got a job, and immediately began setting aside small amounts of every paycheck for tuition.
 After four years of saving, he enrolled in college.
 Today, Jaime is even more committed to graduating than he was after completing high school.
-His compelling why—to create and secure future filled with better-paying jobs and a life more fulfilling than those he witnessed growing up —keeps him working hard for his education.
+His compelling why—to create and secure a future filled with better-paying jobs and a life more fulfilling than those he witnessed growing up —keeps him working hard for his education.

 In order to succeed in a collegiate environment, solid academic skills are essential.
 Writing, reading, test taking, studying, note taking, critical thinking, researching, and presenting are all valuable skills that will enable you succeed in higher education, regardless of what you choose to study.
 You’ve done most (if not all) of this before, but you may need to learn, refine, or develop some of these skills.
 A portion of this course is dedicated to doing just that—learning new and improving old academic skills and adapting them to a post-secondary environment.

 College requires a lot more time management than you may be used to.
 You’ll need to be able to set goals, communicate with others, manage your finances, resolve conflicts, build friendships, take care for your health, and much more.
 Just as with your academic skills, you have experience with a lot of these, but you’ll find university life brings with it new challenges.
-But don’t worry!
+Don’t worry!
 This course helps you simply improve those skills you already have while helping you identify places where you may need to add a few more.